about our teachers.

 I am a Michigan native and trained in Ashtanga yoga with Jonny Kest at the Center for Yoga.
 I have been practicing and teaching yoga for over a decade and my favorite styles to teach are hot vinyasa and yin yoga.
 I enjoy teaching because it allows me to not only help my students strengthen physical attributes like endurance and flexibility, but also improve their mental and spiritual fitness.
 Currently I find myself in New Haven training as a resident physician in anesthesiology with an interest in chronic pain medicine.
 I hope to tie together my holistic yoga background and my clinical training to help my future patients suffering from chronic pain disorders improve their quality of life.
 In my limited free time I have many hobbies I enjoy, including rock climbing, fishing, and playing all the sports!

-• Yoga has been one of Elizabeth's guiding lights for over thirteen years.
-Five years ago, she deepened her yoga journey through certified Yoga Teacher Training (RYT 200) and is currently completing her additional training for her RYT 500 certification.
-Elizabeth is also a Reiki Master Level III Practitioner, Meditation Guide, and Sound Healing Practitioner, using many of these techniques throughout her teachings.
-Over the years, she has had the honor of guiding students in a variety of yoga styles, ranging from yin to vinyasa; time and time again being reminded of the healing powers we all hold within ourselves.
+Yoga has been one of Elizabeth's guiding lights since she was 16.
+In 2019, she deepened her practice through certified Yoga Teacher Training (RYT 200) and is set to complete her additional training for her RYT 500 certification in April 2025.
+Elizabeth is also a certified Reiki Master Level III Practitioner, Meditation Guide, and Sound Healing Practitioner, weaving these healing techniques throughout her teachings to create a holistic and transformative experience.

 • Visiting Teacher